nbareil/justanothergeek.chdir.org/content/post/linux-security-one-year-later.md

         the ABI and thus a lot of scripts, it was proposed to replaced them by a dummy value (`0x000000`) if the reader was unprivileged.
-    -   Changing access permissions to theses files, this "simple" change had a [nasty effect on an ancient version of klogd causing the machine to not boot anymore](http://git.kernel.org/?p=linux/kernel/git/torvalds/linux-2.6.git;a=commitdiff;h=33e0d57f5d2f079104611be9f3fccc27ef2c6b24).
+    -   Changing access permissions to these files, this "simple" change had a [nasty effect on an ancient version of klogd causing the machine to not boot anymore](http://git.kernel.org/?p=linux/kernel/git/torvalds/linux-2.6.git;a=commitdiff;h=33e0d57f5d2f079104611be9f3fccc27ef2c6b24).